FortiShield/devship/packages/cli/README.md

 ### `pnpm dev <cli-commands...>`

-From within the `packages/cli` directory, you can use the "dev" script to quickly execute Vercel CLI from its TypeScript source code directly (without having to manually compile first).
+From within the `packages/cli` directory, you can use the "dev" script to quickly execute Khulnasoft CLI from its TypeScript source code directly (without having to manually compile first).
 For example:

 ```bash
 pnpm dev deploy